redhat-ai-dev/ai-lab-template-experiment/README.md

  [import-ai-lab-samples](./scripts/import-ai-lab-samples), [import-gitops-template](./scripts/import-gitops-template) and [update-tekton-definition](./scripts/import-gitops-template) take repo url and branch name as ENV when running the scripts. `SAMPLE_REPO`/`GITOPS_REPO`/`PIPELINE_REPO` and `SAMPLE_BRANCH`/`GITOPS_BRANCH`/`PIPELINE_BRANCH` can be set respectively.

+## Adding Custom Models

+For information regarding adding custom models that are not pre-packaged as part of the Podman Desktop AI Lab extension see [adding-custom-models.md](./adding-custom-models.md)

 ### MacOS